-The long history of Minnesotan settlements throughout the years has left the area with a wide variety of interesting historical buildings found in the Old Town of Red Wing.
+The long history of Minnesotan settlements has left the area with a wide variety of interesting historical buildings found in the Old Town of Red Wing.

 47. Wander Downtown Minneapolis

 If you’re ever stuck for things to see and do, downtown Minneapolis is a great source of fun and inspiration.
-Here you’ll find sports fields, restaurants, a giant ice rink, theaters, museums, parks, music venues, photo ops, galleries, cafes, record stores, skyscrapers, malls, and stunning, hip, street art.
+You’ll find sports fields, restaurants, a giant ice rink, theaters, museums, parks, music venues, photo ops, galleries, cafes, record stores, skyscrapers, malls, and stunning hip street art.

-It’s also one of the greenest downtowns in America, in terms of green spaces, public transportation, and bike-ability.
-Downtown has several sweet spots beside the aforementioned Foshay Tower that make for great landmarks to visit such as Nicollet Mall, the Mary Tyler Moore statue, and the enormous Skyway System – the most extensive of its kind in the world.
+It’s also one of the greenest downtowns in America, regarding green spaces, public transportation, and bikeability.
+Downtown has several sweet spots beside the aforementioned Foshay Tower that make for great landmarks to visit, such as Nicollet Mall, the Mary Tyler Moore statue, and the enormous Skyway System – the most extensive worldwide.

-You’ll also be spoiled for choice when it comes to accommodation, as some of the best hotels in the state can be found right here.
-I could go on about Minneapolis forever – and I kinda have already.
-See for yourself in this post I wrote about the best things to do in Minneapolis.
+You’ll also be spoiled for accommodation choices, as some of the best hotels in the state can be found right here.
+See for yourself in this post, where I wrote about the best things to do in Minneapolis.

 See Related: Is Minneapolis Safe for Travelers?